MvvmCross/MvvmCross/docs/_documentation/platform/ios-view-presenter.md

 4. Implement a method that takes care of the presentation mode (in the example above, `ShowMyCustomModeViewController`).
 5. Use your attribute over a view class.
 Ready!

+## Sample please!
+You can browse the code of the [Playground](https://github.com/MvvmCross/MvvmCross/tree/master/TestProjects/Playground) iOS project to see this presenter in action.